zuri-training/Team-100_AnimaLib/README.md

 python manage.py runserver
 ```

+## Features
+NOTE: A majority of our features are provided for only authenticated users.
+Hence, you need to have registered, and logged in to the web application to enjoy these features.

+- Interactive documentation showing various animation samples.
+- View User(s) comment about our product (every user can enjoy this)
+- User interaction via posting comments (for only logged in users)
+- Animation library downloadable as zip file. (for only logged in users)

 ## Usage/Examples - How to use library to add nice animation to your web page.

 When you are referencing the code on our server.
 That is, you want to embed a link that points to the css and js on our server.